 In the early Nineteen Eighties, I first met Brad Gerlach inside the Cardiff Reef dust car parking zone.
 He turned approximately 12 years old and conscious that I began writing for a few surf magazines.
 Even then, he changed into a good self-promoter, and approached me to say that I should write a tale on the grommets of North County.
 I knew what he waswas getting at, but I decided to check him besides.

 “Who did you’ve got in thoughts?”
 I asked.
 “Oh, Kenny Clemmens, John Glomb … me,” he hopefully replied.

-I met Joel Tudor below similar occasions and in precisely the same region as I met Brad, at Cardiff Reef.
-In Tudor’s case, however, the young youngster by no means stated a phrase to me approximately his browsing.
-It became apparent even at 12 or 13 that he didn’t have to.
-It didn’t take a prophet to look that he could sooner or later end up referred to as the maximum gifted longboarder of his era.
+I met Joel Tudor on similar occasions and in precisely the same region as I met Brad at Cardiff Reef.
+In Tudor’s case, however, the young youngster did not say a phrase about his browsing.
+Even at 12 or 13, it became apparent that he didn’t have to.
+It didn’t take a prophet to look that he could sooner or later end up referred to as the most gifted longboarder of his era.

-Of course, Rob Machado, a international-magnificence competitor who incorporated vintage-college shape into his every motion merits honorable mention as do Jeanette and Cori Schumacher, Ryan Burch and Zach Flores.
+Of course, Rob Machado, an international-magnificence competitor who incorporated vintage-college shape into his every motion, merits honorable mention, as do Jeanette and Cori Schumacher, Ryan Burch, and Zach Flores.

 It’s comforting to realize that the ones noted above understand something known as fashion, a phrase that has long lived on our coastline.
 Here’s to them and us as we have a good time with a subculture going back as a minimum as far as the father of current browsing, Hawaiian Duke Kahanamoku.